RoBBR-Benchmark/RoBBR/README.md

   - `covered_aspects`: The list of aspects that are covered.

 ### Support Judgment Selection (SJS)
-The dataset for Support Judgment Selection task is available at `dataset/SJS_test.json` and `dataset/SJS_dev.json`

 The dataset structure is as follows:
 - `paper_doi`: The DOI of the paper.